 B) Signal boosters for this drone can also be used on the Mavic Pro and Mavic Air, since they have the same type of remote.
 So if you already own one of these other models, rest easy knowing these signal boosters are going to be transferable to the other remotes.

-The Spark is honestly one of the easiest drones to fly, but you know what can happen anytime.
+The Spark is honestly one of the easiest drones to fly, but you know what can happen anytime (drone crashes).
 A beginner could lose control, you could accidentally hit sports mode (I have and I consider myself experienced) without realizing it and crash it.

 Another argument for having these that I use is that if you’re flying in tight spaces, while the size of the Spark certainly helps reduce the risk of a crash, having that extra safety with the propeller guards on is just less nerves lost.

 I also want to note that I recommend propeller guards for every single drone I do an accessory article on.
 I’m just that kind of flyer that loves to have that insurance with me.
-Get them here.
+Get the Spark propeller guards here.